ntampellini/TSCoDe/README.md

 - **NOOPT** - Skip the optimization steps, directly writing structures to file.

 - **ROTRANGE**  - Manually specify the rotation range to be explored around the structure pivot.
 Only applies to "cyclical" embeds.
-Default is
+Default is 45.
+Syntax: `ROTRANGE=45`

 - **STEPS** - Manually specify the number of steps to be taken in scanning rotations.
-The rotation range to be explored is +-`ROTRANGE` degrees and it is scanned in `2*STEPS+1` steps.
-Therefore, a value of `STEPS=6` will perform
+The rotation range to be explored is +-`ROTRANGE` degrees.
+For cyclical embeds,  it is scanned in `2*STEPS+1` steps.
+Therefore, a value of `STEPS=6` will perform 7.5 degrees turns.

 - **BYPASS** - Debug keyword.
 Used to skip all pruning steps and directly output all the embedded geometries.

 - **THRESH** - RMSD threshold (Angstroms) for structure pruning.
 The smaller, the more retained structures.
 Default is 0.5 A. Syntax: `THRESH=n`, where n is a number.